-We have outlined our plan for this upcoming year.
+To conclude, we have outlined our plan for the upcoming year.

 We will help make our communities safer.

-• We will help families make ends meet.

-• We will strengthen our healthcare and reduce wait times.

-• We will make Manitoba more competitive.
+We will help families make ends meet.
+We will strengthen our health care and reduce wait times.
+We will make Manitoba more competitive.
 We will protect our environment, climate and parks.
 We will help build stronger communities.

-Estimates for the requirements for the public services of the province for the next fiscal year and the public accounts for the last fiscal year will be placed before you for your consideration.
+Estimates for the requirements for the public services of the province for the next fiscal year, and the Public Accounts for the last fiscal year, will be placed before you for your consideration.

-I leave you now to the faithful performance of your many duties and trust that in meeting them, you may have the guidance of Divine Providence in all your deliberations.
+I leave you now to the faithful performance of your many duties and trust that, in meeting them, you may have the guidance of Divine Providence in all your deliberations.